Now hiring! HMX-1 visits Japan in search of Corps’ finest

 |0

 This work, Now hiring!
-HMX-1 visits Japan in search of Corps’ finest [Image 1 of 3], by Cpl Jessica Collins, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+HMX-1 visits Japan in search of Corps’ finest, by Cpl Jessica Collins, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT